 Whatever the particulars of your slip-and-fall accident in North or South Carolina, Brown Moore & Associates, PLLC, is available to evaluate your case.
 We are a well-established premises liability law firm in Charlotte.
-Our North Carolina lawyers represent people who have suffered serious and catastrophic injuries and loss of loved ones in fatal accidents.
+Our North Carolina lawyers represent people who have suffered serious and catastrophic injuries and the loss of loved ones in fatal accidents.

 Contact a North Carolina Premises Liability Attorney

 If you have additional questions after reviewing the information on our website, we invite you to contact our office to schedule a complimentary initial consultation with an experienced Charlotte slip-and-fall accident attorney.
 To make an appointment with a Charlotte premises liability attorney, call toll-free 800-948-0577 or send us an e-mail.

 Premises liability is an area of North Carolina personal injury law that obliges property owners and other parties in control and possession of properties to maintain their premises in a safe condition.